DexterLex98/Powershell-Cave/README.md

 # DumpEvent-Logs - Powershell Cave

-Powershell Cave will currently having a single script which is targeted for windows related scripts.
+Powershell Cave is currently having a single script which is targeted for Windows.

 ## Lets talk about DumpEvent-Logs